 The moment the troops were put in position to go into camp all the men connected with this branch of service would proceed to put up their wires.
 A mule loaded with a coil of wire would be led to the rear of the nearest flank of the brigade he belonged to, and would be led in a line parallel thereto, while one man would hold an end of the wire and uncoil it as the mule was led off.
 When he had walked the length of the wire the whole of it would be on the ground.
 This would be done in rear of every brigade at the same time.
 The ends of all the wires would then be joined, making a continuous wire in the rear of the whole army.
 The men, attached to brigades or divisions, would all commence at once raising the wires with their telegraph poles.
 This was done by making a loop in the wire and putting it over the spike and raising the pole to a perpendicular position.
 At intervals the wire would be attached to trees, or some other permanent object, so that one pole was sufficient at a place.
 In the absence of such a support two poles would have to be used, at intervals, placed at an angle so as to hold the wire firm in its place.
 While this was being done the telegraph wagons would take their positions near where the headquarters they belonged to were to be established, and would connect with the wire.
-Thus, .
+Thus, in a few minutes longer time than it took a mule to walk the length of its coil, telegraphic communication would be effected between all the headquarters of the army.
 No orders ever had to be given to establish the telegraph.

 Brief observations: First, we can see clearly how 1860’s Civil War prefigures 1914’s World War I, tactically: Grant mentions trenches (“intrenching”) and the telegraph, but he was also a master of rail.
 Second, note “the organization and discipline of this body of brave and intelligent men.”
 I would hazard that this is not only the effect of Army life, but of working class men transferring their skills, both technical and collaborative, from industry to war.
 Third, the Confederacy lacked this capacity, both technically and industrially.
 Hence, unlike the Union, the Confederacy could not direct its armies in near-real time.
 Fourth, “No orders ever had to be given to establish the telegraph.”
 Are there examples of anything like this in actions or campaigns by the left?
 Finally, this passage is a fine example of the lucidity with which Grant writes; you can practically see the wires put up.